-The FASB, IASB, and others establish frameworks for financial reporting.
-This theory in no way proposes anything related to the profession of financial reporting.
-This theory explains the dynamics of a financial report.
+It is the role of the FASB, IASB, and others to establish frameworks for financial reporting.
+The theory in no way proposes anything related to the profession of financial reporting.
+The theory explains the semantics and dynamics of a financial report.